Ph-Pl

 Jacqueline Darby (lead vocals)

 Unlike most avant-prog albums, this one isn’t at all rooted in jazz and isn’t particularly dissonant.
-With arrangements based around keyboards, synthesisers and effects, the album offers music that’s simultaneously tranquil, hynpnotic and very weird.
+With arrangements based around keyboards, synthesisers and effects, the album offers music that’s simultaneously tranquil, hypnotic and very weird.
 Jacqueline Darby’s falsetto voice and some well-judged use of fuzz guitar increase the strangeness quotient further, particularly on a bizarre and unsettling reading of ‘Plaisir D’Amour’.
 As the band name suggests, their music was rooted in twentieth century classical, but there are also notable mediaeval and psychedelic influences here.
 GRADE: A–.

 See also Kay Hoffmann